 -Tubes are inserted into the carotid arteries.

--Blood is washed out to prevent clotting.
+-Blood is washed out to halt metabolism and prevent clotting.

 -Aldehyde chemicals are pumped in to stabilize molecules.